GrinonBarrett/Taksidos/Core Rules/Creatures/Nosoferai.md

 ### Nosoferai
 A fiend born out of the destruction brought about by plagues.
 They are born when the light of an incomplete moon bathes a still open mass grave.
-It feeds of the the tragedy and writhes in the empty condolences afforded to the fallen by the fearful living.
+It feeds on the tragedy and writhes in the empty condolences afforded to the fallen by the fearful living.
 The plural is nosoferoi.
 Their collective noun is a pandemmic.

 **Creature Type**: Nosoferoi are fiends.